Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-27LdaeNU8aU.md

 ### Transcript

-> but if you want to avoid having to like do a bunch of redo for work, then hold off from alternative recipes for now, and and i'm emphasis on all recipes because those are the ones that are the most prone for change currently, so or vice versa enjoy the old recipes for now, and and like stack up on so yeah
+> but if you want to avoid having to like do a bunch of redo for work, then hold off from alternative recipes for now, and and I'm emphasis on all recipes because those are the ones that are the most prone for change currently, so or vice versa enjoy the old recipes for now, and and like stack up on so yeah